INM-6/beNNch/README.md

 #### Input

 A new model needs to be able to receive input from JUBE for setting parameters.
 Following the `substituteset` defined in `benchmarks/template.yaml`, all listed source keys need to be initialized.
-See `models/Potjans_2014/run_bm_microcircuit.py` for reference.
+In addition, the corresponding target keys need to be defined in a config file.
+Use `models/Potjans_2014/run_bm_microcircuit.py` for the former and `config/templates/microcircuit_config_template.yaml` as a reference.

 #### Output